 We recognize that grades and test scores are not the only indicators of success in law school, and we welcome other indicia of excellence.
 Letters of recommendation can help in this regard.
 A careful, thoughtful letter from a teacher or employer may tell us enough about the intellect, imagination, or diligence of an applicant so that we may judge the applicant's prospects for academic success better than mere numerical factors might suggest.

 We also consider an applicant's writing.
-The LSAT and GRE includes a short spontaneous essay that is sent to law schools.
+The LSAT and GRE include a short spontaneous essay that is sent to law schools.
 Writing is so important to law study that we may give weight to this sample if it shows exceptional writing skill or weakness.

 An applicant's extracurricular experiences or graduate study may also inform our review.
 Work, volunteer activity, or an interesting background of graduate study may all be favorable factors.